SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request message: Optional
 - Response message: Poll Ack response

 The client MUST use the HTTP DELETE method to acknowledge receipt of a message from the queue.
 The "op=ack" semantics from [@!RFC5730, Section 2.9.2.3] are assigned to the HTTP DELETE method.
 The "msgID" attribute of a received EPP Poll message MUST be included in the message resource URL, using the {id} path element.
 The server MUST use REPP headers to return the EPP result code and the number of messages left in the queue.
-The server MUST NOT add content to the HTTP message body of a successfull response, the server may add content to the message body of an error response.
+The server MUST NOT add content to the HTTP message body of a successful response, the server may add content to the message body of an error response.

 Example request: